 - Not be charged with or registered as a sex offender.
 (Joseph’s Home is in close proximity—less than 2,000 feet—to a childcare facility.
 This requirement is by law.)

 When a candidate is initially referred to the program, the Joseph’s Home medical director will help staff determine the medical severity of the potential resident.
 With this determination, Joseph’s Home can prioritize which candidates need care first, ultimately helping expedite the admission process.

 Once the candidate is admitted into the program, the medical director will help provide an initial medical assessment with the registered nurse.
 From there, the medical director, nurse and resident will create a Health and Wellness Care Plan.
-The care plan centers on six objectives:
+The care plan centers on five objectives: